-The Boys made severel appearances outside of the series.
-They were on the cover of Rolling Stone magazine, appeared as guests on David Letterman’s talk show, and presented an Oscar at the 69th Academy Awards.
+The Boys made severel appearances outside the series.
+They were on the cover of Rolling Stone magazine, appeared as guests on David Letterman’s talk show, and presented an Oscar at the 69th (you said 69, heh heh heh) Academy Awards.

 Despite the success, the show was also a source of controversy for example, one little boy sets a his home on fire, (due to Beavis’s fascination of fire) that unintentionally killed his sister.
 This is what happens if you don’t know the proper use of parenting, the show is meant for teenagers and up or anyone who is a mature and responsible individual.
 Next time you want to let your kid watch something like this, you better start acting like a parent and teach your kids discipline and common sense.

-As result on the massive popularity, a full length motion picture encouraged MTV to produce their very first animated film.
-Joe’s Apartment was the first film released prior to later one.
+As a result on the massive popularity, a full length motion picture encouraged MTV to produce their very first animated film.
+Joe’s Apartment was the first film released prior to the latter one.

-The film was released in late 1996, it received postive reviews from fans, non-fans and critics like.
+The film was released in late 1996. (same year Independence Day came out) It received postive reviews from fans, non-fans and critics alike.
+Besides becoming a sleeper hit, Beavis & Butthead’s big screen debut made enough money at the box office.
 Siskel & Ebert gave the film two thumbs up.

-The film got me laughing on the one liners, slapstick and the idiocy of the duo’s misadventures.
+The film got me laughing on one liners, slapstick and the idiocy of the duo’s misadventures.

 The Animation looked polished like the television series of the same name.

 Rob Zombie contributed to the animation.
 His art style is in one pivotal scene, I refuse to give it away.

 Beavis delivers a one minute dramatic speech.
 It’s played for laughs.

 A Dance Scene with the boys dancing to a Red Hot Chili Peppers song.